rh-mobb/rosa-workshop-content/rosa-content/300-app/networkpolicy.md

     EOF
     ```

-1. Try to access microsweeper from the bgd pod again
+1. Try to access microsweeper from networkpolicy-pod again

     ```bash
-    oc -n test exec -ti deployment/nginx-sample -- curl $MS_IP:8080 | head
+    oc -n networkpolicy-test exec -ti pod/networkpolicy-pod -- curl $MS_IP:8080 | head
     ```

     This time it should fail to connect.
 Hit Ctrl-C to avoid having to wait until a timeout.

     !!! info "If you have your browser still open to the microsweeper app, you can refresh and see that you can still access it."

 1. Sometimes you want your application to be accessible to other namespaces.
-You can allow access to just your microsweeper frontend from the `nginx-sample` pods in the `networkpolicy-test` namespace like so
+You can allow access to just your microsweeper frontend from the networkpolicy-pod in the `networkpolicy-test` namespace like so

     ```yaml
     cat <<EOF | oc apply -f -
     kind: NetworkPolicy
     apiVersion: networking.k8s.io/v1
     metadata:
-      name: allow-nginx-ap
+      name: allow-networkpolicy-pod-ap
       namespace: microsweeper-ex
     spec:
       podSelector: